UC-Berkeley-I-School/README/policies/Repo_naming_conventions.md

 * created by faculty, staff or students
 * long-lived or short-lived
-* used for group work or indiidual work
+* used for group work or individual work

 As the number of repos in this GitHub org increases, a clear and universally applied naming convention is critical to ensure that the org remains usable.